 It is not unlike the marking system in education.
 Let us assume that the individual marks reflect each student's attainments.
 Then it is up to the teachers, the parents, the classmates or the personnel department of a future workplace, to decide what configuration of the marks to take as a basis for forming an opinion of each student: the simple average of the marks, or the mark in some successful subject taken by the evaluator to be the most important.
 I will return to this question later, but before discussing the value judgements about the great systems, let me present the typology I use for the alternative forms of politics and government.

-2. VARIETIES OF THE TWO GREAT SYSTEMS, ALTERNATIVE FORMS OF POLITICS AND GOVERNMENT which generated a school of thought: by now it is possible to talk of a broad and viable research program for examining the varieties of capitalism.21
+2. VARIETIES OF THE TWO GREAT SYSTEMS, ALTERNATIVE FORMS OF POLITICS AND GOVERNMENT

 The varieties of the great systems